Mtan1230/horiseon-code-refactor/README.md

 - Replaced HTML elements with semantic elements
 - Added alt attributes to images
 - Changed heading attributes in sequential order
-- Reorganized CSS to folloow the structure of the HTML
+- Reorganized CSS to follow the structure of the HTML
 - Fixed class/id attributes in HTML to be more logical
 - Consolidated CSS selectors and properties